MarekJanu/front-end_project/README.md

 This will create a branch and move over to that branch.
 (Omit the `-b` flag if you wish to switch to an already existing branch).

-We recommend that you name the branch the number something that clarley shows the ticket you are working on. eg. `fe-ncnews-display-articles`
+We recommend that you name the branch something that clearley shows the ticket you are working on. eg. `fe-ncnews-display-articles`

 When pushing the branch to git hub ensure that you make reference to the branch you are pushing to on the remote.